razorback21/trasktrackerback/part2.md

 2. Suggest improvements.

 ```
-A. Instead of useState we can replace it with useRef instead so we don’t have to trigger
+A. Instead of useState we can replace it with useRef instead so we don't have to trigger
    rerendering every time the state changes when onChange event fires.
-B. Add e.preventDefault() to handleSubmit to prevent page from reloading
+B. Add e.preventDefault() to handleSubmit to prevent page from reloading.
 ```